1. Home>

 Alejar in the Indicative Conditional

 The Indicative Conditional of alejar is used to talk about something that may happen in the future, hypothesis and probabilities.
-For example, "alejaría", meaning "I would move".
+For example, "alejaría", meaning "I would move away".

 In Spanish, the Indicative Conditional is known as "El Condicional Simple".